-Shortcomings in the sphere of market economy institutions are one of the principal reasons for the poor condition of economies [1].
-What is meant here is institutions in behavioral rather than organizational sense, or the rules of conduct, rules of the game in the economy, both those codified in the regulations of the applicable laws in force and those rooted in the culture and customs resulting from practical experience [9, 11].
+Shortcomings in the sphere of market economy institutions are one of the principal reasons for the poor condition of economies (Acemoglu and Robinson 2012).
+What is meant here is institutions in behavioral rather than organizational sense, or the rules of conduct, rules of the game in the economy, both those codified in the regulations of the applicable laws in force and those rooted in the culture and customs resulting from practical experience (North 1990 and 2005, Kolodko 2004).

 In centrally planned economies, there was definitely no shortage of administration and regulation; there isn't any in China, either.
 However, those institutions were centralized and hierarchized in nature and would quite often take a cumbersome and overly bureaucratized form.
-Coupled with the state socialism's typical tendency to favor hard industry, including arms industry, this was conducive to mobilizing funds and accumulating capital necessary for expansion, but the attendant high priority of production of means of consumption.
-No wonder then that such superpowers as the Soviet Union (first) or China (later) were capable of organizing the production of a nuclear bomb and conquering space, but unable to ensure continued supplies of food products to their population.
+Coupled with the state socialism's typical tendency to favor hard industry, including arms industry, this was conducive to mobilizing funds and accumulating capital necessary for expansion, but the attendant high priority of production of means of production did not favor production of means of consumption.
+No wonder then that such superpowers as the Soviet Union (first) or China (later) were capable of organizing the production of a nuclear bomb and conquering space, but unable to ensure continued supplies of food products to the their population.

 China, setting the historical course for catching up with developed countries, radically diminished four of the differences setting it apart from rich economies and made a great progress in eliminating the institutional gap.
 This is achieved not only by actively adapting the institutions that prove effective in market economies of the West and modifying some of the earlier used methods of administration and regulation, but also by implementing its own original institutional solutions.
 Also here one can clearly see the importance of creative continuity and change management in economy reinstitutionalization.
 There is still much to be done and, certainly, when it comes to catching up with rich countries in the future, there is more to be done in this very field than in the sphere of physical and human capital accumulation, modern technologies and hard infrastructure.
 That's where one of the main chapters of the battle for the future will play out.